 - process XML or any derivative beyond those noted above,

-- process recent versions of SVG or MathML;
+- process recent versions of SVG;

 - process any version of WhatWG HTML except that from early July 2020;